 Offer Your Pup Extra Durable Chew Toys

 Special bones for puppies experiencing teething are available from brands like Nylabone, offering various sizes tailored to small, medium, and large breeds.
 These bones feature enticing flavors that encourage your puppy to chew on them rather than your belongings, fostering healthy chewing habits and relieving discomfort.

 Edible Teething Sticks for Puppies

 Numerous trusted dog food brands provide edible teething treats and bones for puppies to alleviate your furry companion's mouth discomfort.
 Your veterinarian might prescribe a particular option tailored to your small dog, or you can visit a nearby pet store to select from various flavors and sizes.
 Ensure you choose the appropriate size for your pup to maximize the benefits of the teething treat.

 Healthy Frozen Foods For Puppies to Chew

-Puppies play by nipping and biting naturally.
-When one puppy bites another too hard, the hurt pup will let out a high-pitched yelp.
+Puppies naturally engage in play by nipping and biting.
+When a puppy bites another too hard, the injured pup responds with a high-pitched yelp.

-If your puppy is biting you, stopping this behavior early is important.
-One way to do this is by mimicking a help when your puppy bites.
-A loud little 'ow' in a high-pitched voice should startle your puppy and cause them to back off.
-When your puppy stops and backs off, be sure to offer a reward for their good behavior.
+If your puppy is nipping and biting you, addressing this behavior is crucial.
+One effective method for curbing this behavior involves replicating the yelp of a hurt puppy when your canine companion sinks their teeth into you.
+Emitting a loud "ow" in a high-pitched tone should startle your puppy and prompt them to retreat.
+When your puppy stops and backs away, make sure to reward their good behavior.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.